Profile: CoreCivic Inc (CXW)

-The Company's facilities include Correctional facilities, which house and provide contractually agreed upon programs and services to sentenced adult prisoners, typically prisoners on whom a sentence in excess of over one year has been imposed; Detention facilities, which house and provide contractually agreed upon programs and services to prisoners being detained by ICE, prisoners who are awaiting trial who have been charged with violations of federal criminal law or state criminal law and prisoners who have been convicted of crimes and on whom a sentence of over one year or less has been imposed; Community corrections facilities, which offer housing and programs to offenders who are serving the last portion of their sentence or who have been assigned to the facility in lieu of a jail or prison sentence, with a focus on employment, job readiness and life skills; Residential facilities, which provide space and residential services in an open and safe environment to adults with children who illegally crossed the United States border and are awaiting the outcome of immigration hearings or the return to their home countries.
-The residential facilities offer services, including, but not limited to, educational programs, medical care, recreational activities, counseling and access to religious and legal services, and Leased facilities, which include the facilities that the Company owns but do not manage and that are leased to third-party operators.
+The Company's facilities include Correctional facilities, which house and provide contractually agreed upon programs and services to sentenced adult prisoners, typically prisoners on whom a sentence in excess of over one year has been imposed; Detention facilities, which house and provide contractually agreed upon programs and services to prisoners being detained by ICE, prisoners awaiting trial who have been charged with violations of federal criminal law or state criminal law and prisoners who have been convicted of crimes and on whom a sentence of over one year or less has been imposed; Community corrections facilities, which offer housing and programs to offenders who are serving the last portion of their sentence or who have been assigned to the facility in lieu of a jail or prison sentence, with a focus on employment, job readiness and life skills; Residential facilities, which provide space and residential services in an open and safe environment to adults with children who illegally crossed the United States border and are awaiting the outcome of immigration hearings or the return to their home countries.
+The residential facilities offer services, including educational programs, medical care, recreational activities, counseling and access to religious and legal services, and Leased facilities, which include the facilities that the Company owns but do not manage and that are leased to third-party operators.
 The Company leases approximately two correctional facilities and over four community corrections facilities to third-party operators.

 The Company competes with The GEO Group, Inc., and Management and Training Corporation.

 10 Burton Hills Blvd

 NASHVILLE TN 37215-6105

 - BRIEF-Corecivic extends contract for the McRae correctional facility

 - BRIEF-CCA reports third quarter 2016 financial results

 - BRIEF-Cca awarded new management contract at Cibola County Corrections Center

 - BRIEF-Corrections Corporation of America rebrands as Corecivic